cedana/cedana/docs/guides/gpu/cr.md

     sudo cedana plugin install gpu
     ```

-    The GPU plugin is Cedana's proprietary plugin for high performance GPU checkpoint/restore.
+    The GPU plugin is Cedana's proprietary plugin for high performance GPU checkpoint/restore that supports multi-process/node.
 If unavailable to you, check option 2.

     * _Minimum NVIDIA driver version: 452 (API 11.8)_
     * _Maximum NVIDIA driver version: 550 (API 12.4).
 Newer drivers are unstable and may not work._